cjlee112/pygr/doc/rest/reference/downloader.rst

-   *classname* should be a string specifying the name of the class to be used for building the resource when this object is unpickled by pygr.Data.
+   *classname* should be a string specifying the name of the class to be used for building the resource when this object is unpickled by worldbase.
 As a security precaution, this class name is checked against the unpickler's list of allowed target classes.
 Currently, the only allowed target class is 'BlastDB'.